Frequently Asked Questions

 Q. Who watches my kids in the pool?

 A. An American Red Cross certified lifeguard watches over our campers while they swim.
 Camp Oakes lifeguards are trained in the emergency and rescue procedures specific to our Camp pool.
 In addition, regular emergency procedure drills are practiced and documented by the Camp Oakes Camp Director.
-In addition to the lifeguard, all of Camp4Kids cabin counselors are trained in how to assist the lifeguard in case of an emergency and Camp4Kids also has some certified lifeguards that will be helping the children from CHOC.
+In addition to the lifeguard, all of Camp4Kids cabin counselors are trained in how to assist the lifeguard in case of an emergency and Camp4Kids also has some certified lifeguards on our staff as well.

 Q. Who provides the medical care at Camp?

-A. We always have medical staff at camp with us, usually comprised of two former military medics and a registered nurse.
+A. We always have medical staff at camp with us, usually comprised of at least two former military medics and a registered nurse and in some cases a Doctor.
 This team supervises your child's health and administers medical care and daily medications.
 They are available on-site 24 hours a day to attend to your child's medical needs.
 In case of emergency the Camp is only a few minutes away from the local Hospital or should additional support be needed, transportation can be quickly arranged to nearby Loma Linda University Medical Center.

 Q. When should I mail my child a package or letter?